-In the previous lesson, we saw how to create a regular expression using literal notation and we created our first regular expression on regex101.com.
+In the previous lesson, we saw how to create a regular expression using literal notation.

-In this video, we'll learn about flags--their relevance and how to use them.
+In this lesson, we'll learn about flags--their relevance and how to use them.

 Flags are parameters you pass to a regex construct which alters some of its default behaviour.